SEARCH CHEAP FLIGHTS

 - Proof of qualification

-- Proof of a minimum of three years experience as a Minister of Religion
+- Proof of a minimum of one year’s experience as a Minister of Religion

 What Is Visa Sponsorship for Ireland?